Plumbly

 Our team at Dr Rooter pride ourselves on offering reliable PVC pipe repair and installation services.
 Our licensed specialists utilize cutting-edge technology to ensure your plumbing systems remain in top condition.

-Proper installation is crucial for the longevity of PVC piping.
+Proper installation is non negotiable for the longevity of PVC piping.
 Equally important is regular maintenance, which can prevent common issues like leaks and discoloration.

 To ensure a long-lasting PVC pipe system, you must follow precise installation procedures.
 Start by cutting the pipe to the desired length, making sure the ends are smooth and free of burrs.
 Use PVC cement to create a secure and durable bond between pipe sections.
 Apply the cement evenly and join the pieces quickly, rotating them slightly to distribute the adhesive properly.